Molecular-alpaca/eeg-fnirs-ad-benchmark/README.md

-Code, per-fold results and figures for the paper *Benchmarking Machine Learning for Multimodal EEG-fNIRS Classification of Alzheimer's Disease and Mild Cognitive Impairment* (W. Zhang, H. Zeng, Z. Cai — University College London; ICIMH 2026, under revision).
+Code, per-fold results and figures for the paper *Benchmarking Machine Learning for Multimodal EEG-fNIRS Classification of Alzheimer's Disease and Mild Cognitive Impairment* (W. Zhang, H. Zeng, Z. Cai; ICIMH 2026, under revision).

 ## What is here